nodejs/package-maintenance/docs/drafts/tools.md

 # Tools

-The tools builded by the package maintenance group to ease the adoption of the best practice defined by this working group:
+The tools built by the package maintenance group to ease the adoption of the best practices defined by this working group:

-- [`package-compliant`](https://github.com/Eomm/package-compliant): validate the `support` section
+- [`package-compliant`](https://github.com/Eomm/package-compliant): validates the `support` section
 of your `package.json`